American Indian languages

 This book only briefly mentions the Pennacooks, but many of the pictures illustrate lifeways that relate to all the Algonquian tribes of

 this area.
 Similarly, Algonquian Spirit

-is a very good book about the folklore and traditional ways of many different Algonquian tribes, including the Pennacooks.
+is a very good book for older readers about the folklore and traditional ways of many different Algonquian tribes, including the Pennacooks.